Two alternative Eastward routes:

 Former GEORGE GREEN SCHOOL.
 CENTENARY CLOCK

-ST.MATHIAS Church.
-Originally the EAST INDIA COMPANY Church
+Now a community centre, before ST.MATHIAS Church.
+Originally, POPLAR CHAPEL, of the the EAST INDIA COMPANY

 Poplar High Street